 ENGU 380 Professional Writing

 This course serves as an introduction to the primary genres and rhetorical strategies of professional writing.
 Students will learn write clear, grammatical, well-structured professional communications.
 Assignments will require creating both internal and external documents for a variety of audiences.
 3 credits.

-ENGU 410 Major Authors in Modern and Contemporary Literature
+ENGU 410 Major Modern Authors and Filmmakers

 ENGU 420 Language Development and Acquisition

 This course introduces students to the fundamental components of language.
 An emphasis is placed on major theories of language development and language acquisition as well as the processes involved in learning language.
 Students will examine the interaction between primary language and second language acquisition and strategies that support language development.
 The course also addresses the implications that language development and language differences have on the processes of learning to read and reading to learn.
 3 credits.

 ENGU 450 Literature of Children and Young Adults

 Prerequisite: ENGU 104.

 This course will introduce the genres, history, themes, uses, and trends of children’s literature and its role in a child’s cultural socialization.
 Students will study children’s literature from diverse cultures and classic works through exploration of illustrations, traditional literature, modern and animal fantasy, bibliotherapy, fiction and non-fiction works, poetry, informational text, and literary merit.
 Those who teach children’s literature will benefit from this study of style, technique, and methods for introducing the young to the pleasures of literature and elements of literary quality.
 A focus on selecting appropriate, high-quality books for individuals and groups of children, as well as a discussion of ways to enhance a child’s enjoyment of literature, will engage those who interact with children in the classroom, family, or community.
 3 credits.